-Quick-thinking Allentown Woman Alerts Neighbors To Fire
+Quick-thinking Allentown woman alerts neighbors to fire

-When a fire tore through an Allentown home around 4 a.m. on Thanksgiving morning, Walterine Watts jumped into action.
+ALLENTOWN, Pa. – When a fire tore through an Allentown home on Hanover Avenue near North Ellsworth Street around 4 a.m. on Thanksgiving morning, Walterine Watts jumped into action.

 The 63-year-old woman ran out of her house and then banged on the doors of all her neighbors on the block, making sure they heard her.